apache/systemds/spark-mlcontext-programming-guide.md

 ## Project Information

-SystemML project information such as version and build time can be obtained through the MLContext API.
+SystemDS project information such as version and build time can be obtained through the DSContext API.
 The project version can be obtained by `ml.version`.
 The build time can be obtained by `ml.buildTime`.
 The contents of the project manifest can be displayed using `ml.info`.
 Individual properties can be obtained using the `ml.info.property` method, as shown below.